chrisadkin/PX-DR-AKS-To-GKE/README.md

 ## Note

-Whilst building the solution you will be required to switch Kubernetes context between the source and destination clusters **a lot**, to make life simpler when doing this you may wish to alias some of the kubectl context commands within your shell profile file:
+Whilst building the solution you will be required to switch Kubernetes context between the source and destination clusters **a lot**, to make life simpler when doing this, you may wish to alias some of the kubectl context commands within your shell profile file:
 ```
 gctx='kubectl config get-contexts'
 uctx='kubectl config use-context'